alexpechkarev/places-autocomplete-js/README.md

 ## Public Methods

-Instances of `PlacesAutocompleteJs` have the following public methods:
+Instances of `PlacesAutocomplete` have the following public methods:

 *   **`clear()`**: Clears the input field and any visible suggestions, and refreshes the session token.
 *   **`destroy()`**: Removes event listeners and cleans up DOM elements created by the widget.
 Useful when the component is no longer needed (e.g., in SPAs when a view is unmounted).